ewanxdd/ShareX-Uploader/README.md

 ## Other

-Make sure to chmod 777 to your images directory
+Make sure to chmod 777 to your images directory or it will not work